You’re on the right track to a healthier lifestyle! How do I know? Because you stumbled across this page about a plant-based vegan diet!

 When Are You Switching To A Plant-Based Vegan Diet?

 It’s not a question of are you switching or not.
 It’s a question of when.
 With all the benefits that a plant-based vegan diet has to offer, hopefully you realize the benefits to your life this switch will bring.

 If you’re interested in learning more about the science, I recommend this video which features a leading plant-based doctor by the name of Dr. Michael Greger.
 Dr Greger runs a website called Nutrition Facts and I cannot recommend his methods, research and knowledge sharing high enough, do be pay him a visit at NutritionFacts.org frequently, you’ll find answers to almost any question you may have.

-A note about this video, it is from 2012 and what i would like for you to keep in mind is how compelling the research was at then, this is a 7 year old video but it’s the video that opened my eyes and that I still share with anyone that asks me about my plant based wellness journey.
+A note about this video, it is from 2012 and what I would like for you to keep in mind is how compelling the research was then, this is a 7 year old video but it’s the video that opened my eyes and that I still share with anyone that asks me about my plant based wellness journey.

 If you’d like to skip to a specific disease topic just click the time in the left column.

 44:49 Parkinson’s disease

 46:03 Aspiration pneumonia

 And if you’re loving all these reasons why to go plant-based, then you’ll want the inside scoop on some great plant-based vegan diet recipes!